Contains the active ingredient Omeprazole

 supermarket or health food shop.

-Some medicines may interfere with omeprazole.
+Some medicines may interfere with APO-OMEPRAZOLE Capsules.
 These include:

 phenytoin - a medicine used to treat epilepsy or fits

-warfarin - a medicine used to prevent blood clots
+warfarin & clopidogrel - medicines used to prevent blood clots

 diazepam - a medicine used to treat anxiety and some other conditions